timescale/docs/use-timescale/services/create-a-service.md

 ## Where to next

-If you want to work through some tutorials to help you get up and running with Timescale and time-series data, check out our [tutorials][tutorials] section.
+If you want to work through some tutorials to help you get up and running with Timescale and time-series data, check out the [tutorials][tutorials] section.

 If you're interested in learning more about pricing for Timescale Cloud, visit the [Timescale pricing calculator][timescale-pricing].